Item #: Signed Book

 Audrey Clare Farley is a scholar of twentieth-century American culture with special interests in science and religion.
 She earned a PhD in English literature at University of Maryland, College Park and now teaches history at Mount St. Mary’s University, as well as creative nonfiction writing for Catapult.
-She is the author of The Unfit Heiress: The Tragic Life and Scandalous Sterilization of Ann Cooper Hewitt and the forthcoming Girls and Their Monsters: A Story of Madness, Family Secrets, and Scientific Discovery.
+She is the author of The Unfit Heiress: The Tragic Life and Scandalous Sterilization of Ann Cooper Hewitt and the forthcoming Girls and Their Monsters: The Genain Quadruplets and the Making of Madness in America.
 Her essays have appeared in The Atlantic, The New Republic, The Washington Post, and many other outlets.

 RESTRICTIONS: Available to US addresses only